Skip to content

 Rose Garden

-RBG’s Newly Rejuvenated Rose Garden
+RBG’s Rose Collection

-Located in Hendrie Park, the recently rejuvenated rose garden is an innovative, sustainable and inspiring experience, the quintessential rose garden for Canada’s largest botanical garden.
+Located in Hendrie Park, the rejuvenated rose garden is an innovative, sustainable and inspiring experience, the quintessential rose garden for Canada’s largest botanical garden.

 Peak Interest: June to September